saurabhhh777/PayTrack/TELEGRAM_BOT_SETUP.md

 3. **Verify bot is running** - you should see:
    ```
-   🚀 VeeraBook Backend running on port 5000
+   🚀 PayTrack Backend running on port 5000
    🤖 Telegram Bot started successfully!
    ```